shidarin/cdl_convert/README.md

 - **#55:** Fixed parsing of CCC files with multiple xmlns attributes - previously only the first ColorCorrection with xmlns would be parsed
 - **#61:** Removed deprecated 'rU' file open mode that caused failures on Python 3.11+

-**CLI and API should be compatible with with tools written for 0.9.2, however no warranties or gaurantees are given.**
+**CLI and API should be mostly compatible with with tools written for 0.9.2, however there are breaking behavior changes above such as the SatNode XML tag and the deduplication of ColorCorrections in CDL->CCC exports that might impact how CDLs export through this tool.**

 ### New in version 0.9.2